 The effects of a high intake of high GI or refined foods seems to be more than just a transient impact associated with blood sugar.
 Here are some examples of papers on the topic:

-- This paper found that higher GI diets are more likely to be associated with depression.
+- One paper found that higher GI diets are more likely to be associated with depression.

-- This paper states that high consumption of processed food was associated with increased odds of depression.
+- Another paper states that high consumption of processed food was associated with increased odds of depression.

-- The authors of this study suggest that their results “strengthen the hypothesis that dietary glycemic index may play a role in the pathogenesis or progression of mental illnesses such as generalized anxiety disorder”
+- The authors of a further study suggest that their results “strengthen the hypothesis that dietary glycemic index may play a role in the pathogenesis or progression of mental illnesses such as generalized anxiety disorder”

-- This paper from 50 years ago identifies the link between low blood sugar caused by high GI foods and mental illness.
+- Even papers from 50 years ago identifies the link between low blood sugar caused by high GI foods and mental illness.

 - Here’s a nice relatable account of low blood sugar and its effect on mood.